meysamhadeli/shop-golang-microservices/README.md

 Thanks to all [contributors](https://github.com/meysamhadeli/shop-golang-microservices/graphs/contributors), you're awesome and this wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

+Please follow this [contribution guideline](./CONTRIBUTION.md) to submit a pull request or create the issue.

 ## Project References & Credits

 - [https://github.com/AleksK1NG/Go-Elasticsearch-RabbitMQ](https://github.com/AleksK1NG/Go-Elasticsearch-RabbitMQ)